Newborn baby play ideas

 It’s never too early to play with your baby

-When you have your first baby there is so much information around you all the time; but I want to share with you a piece of advice, that my obstetrician gave me when Freddy was a day old, that helped me.
+There is so much information for first time parents of a newborn baby; but I want to share with you a piece of advice, that my obstetrician gave me when Freddy was a day old, that helped me.
 Stop thinking-he told me.

 This sounded easy given I’d recently carried then pushed a baby into the world, although I had already started to worry.
 Is the baby getting enough to eat?
 Enough sleep?
 The doctor went on to explain, that for the first 6 weeks, most babies don’t have a natural routine as they are adjusting to life outside the womb.
 Basically, the first 6 weeks are all about going with the flow and following your instincts- to survive and thrive.